ibowditch/userdocs/_sources/server.md

 I have added a new function to RFStag which wil hopefully make it easy to run these checks, and to record the results.

+#### Preparation and Administration

+To get the best from Member Skills Currency, brigade administrators should ensure that {ref}`Officers are up-to-date<change-officers>`, so that Field Officers can be correctly identified, and that {ref}`member qualifications are up-to-date<sync-sap>`, so CL and VF members can be identified.

+Current Field Officers (i.e. Captain, SDC and DCs) will automatically be considered as {ref}`Assessors<assessors>`.
+Any other members who should be an assessor can be included by adding their corresponding User to the Assessor group.

+Brigade Administrators should ensure that all Assessors are familiar with the procedure for {ref}`logging in to the web portal<logging_in>` so that any skills assessment they do will be recorded in their name.

+If any Competency records need to be modified or deleted, the brigade administrator can locate them in admin under Brigade/Certifications.
+Use the Category filter (right hand side) "Skill Checks" to show only annual competencies.

 #### Member Skills Table

 This table has a row for each brigade member, and a column for each skill to be checked.
 If the member has successfully